GabrielNezovic/streamlit-flask-login/README.md

 # streamlit-flask-login
- A barebones template for encrypted User Authentication using Streamlit as a front-end web UI and Flask as a back-end API server for Windows.
+ A barebones template for encrypted User Authentication using Streamlit as a front-end web UI and Flask as a back-end API server.

  ___